 - 1. Review any instructions that came with the system housing and prepare the necessary mounting hardware that came with it. - 2.
 Identify the mounting holes on the board and confirm that the housing has standoffs that match them. - 3.
 Install the rear I/O panel shield that came with the motherboard in the housing's I/O panel opening.
-This should fit in the housing . - 4.
-Insert the board in the housing and align the mounting holes to the standoffs on the housing's motherboard mounting plate.
-Make sure all of the rear I/O ports are properly aligned with the openings in the I/O panel shield. - 5.
-Attach the board to the housing by inserting mounting screws in all the holes and tightening them snugly.
+This should match the ports on the board.